-Sometimes, when there are lots of cases of acute pain, this can create a build-up of signals within the body’s central nervous system.
+Sometimes, when there are lots of cases of acute pain, this can create a build-up of signals within the body’s central nervous system (brain and spinal cord).
 This can lead to an overstimulation and usage of the nerve fibers.
 The result of this is feeling pain for longer than a person would.

 Another form of pain is describing pain, which can be broken down as follows: